25cdickerson/25cdickerson/README.md

 - 🔭 I’m currently working on **Modernization of Wilderness Trace Website**

-- 🌱 I’m currently learning **Data Structures, Operating System Programing in C**
+- 🌱 I’m currently learning **Mobile Development With Android Studio, XML, and Kotlin**

 - 📫 How to reach me **preston.dickerson@centre.edu**